Framelocker/framelocker_api/README.md

 	```

-	- Our response data is array of messages(objects)
+	> Our response data is array of messages(objects)
-	- *(if we will join multiple rooms we should sort our response data, so check val.path that contains room);
+	> if we will join multiple rooms we should sort our response data, so check val.path that contains room;